swetha-2512/git1/README.md

 - creates a snapshot by adding into staging area
 - commite the  changes with message
 ## remote
-- git add remote remote name
+- git  remote add r1